jstine35/TabSpaceFilterGit/README.md

 * if `repository_path` is omitted, the curent working directory (CDW) is assumed.

 ## What does it depend on?
  * The tool uses `expand` and `unexpand` tools which are part of the POSIX 97 standard.
-* On windows this is provided as part of `Git for Windows 2.10` or newer.
+ * Windows: dependencies are provided as part of `Git for Windows 2.10` or newer.
+ * OS-X: `brew install coreutils` may be required, depending on your OS version.

 ## Who can benefit from this tool?
 Surprisingly, almost everyone!
 Whether you use spaces or tabs in your local edits, you can probably benefit from this